rudimusmaximus/DevFlow/README.md

  - [x] Install ZenHub extension in Chrome or Firefox from the GitHub Marketplace
  - [x] Use the ZenHub task board to monitor flow of issues and to add to the discussion
  - [x] Follow contributing guidelines for adding new issues like requests for demos or your own idea
- - [x] Follow 'git flow' conventions for proposing new code; see git flow documentation; i recommend using GitKraken to initialize the Git Flow for your forked repository when working locally and then submitting a pull request to the develop branch of the main repository
+ - [x] Practice 'git flow' conventions in your local work; i recommend using GitKraken to initialize the Git Flow for your forked repository when working locally and then submitting a pull request to the develop branch of the main repository.
+Please make sure you have pulled the latest develop and are not submitting code with conflicts.
  - [x] Install GAS Github Assistant for working out of Google's online script editor